tomwhite/gvcf-hbase/README.md

 Note that a sample may not have a particular variant, in which case you'll just see the non-variant records at that position.

+## Applications

+`CombineGVCFs` is a GATK program that takes a list of GVCF files and combines them into one.
+As a proof-of-concept CombineGVCFs was ported to run on the HBase store.

+1. GVCF data is written to the store (e.g. by `HaplotypeCaller` programs), possibly in parallel.
+2. `CombineGVCFs` is run against the store to produce a `RDD<VariantContext>`, whcih can be written as a single GVCF file, or passed to later parts of the pipeline (e.g. genotyping).

 ## Design

 ### Encoding